ZircoinDevs/ZirCoin/README.md

 ZirCoin is a work-in-progress python cryptocurrency that utilises a decentralised p2p protocol for syncing the blockchain.
 The protocol consists of multiple nodes connected to the network, each hosting an aiohttp server.
 This allows nodes to communicate without port forwarding, and makes it easy to implement in other languages.
 It is many months in the making, and is finally nearing completion.

-IMPORTANT NOTE: The source code of ZirCoin is not in this repo yet.
-This is because some vital aspects are still being worked on.
-The source code release will be soon!
+IMPORTANT NOTE: ZirCoin is currently in testnet, so there are many things still to be worked on.

 ### Videos